Gklimo/strava/README.md

 Change the Parameter Group:

 Scroll down to the "Database options" section.
 Select the new parameter group you created from the "DB parameter group" drop-down menu.
-Save changes and reboot RDS instance.
+Save changes, apply immediately, and reboot RDS instance.

 Configure PostgreSQL for CDC
 1. Grant the necessary permissions to the `airbyte_cdc_user` user to allow for replication: